lotusnprod/lotus-manuscript/manuscript.md

 #### Realignment

-In order to fetch back the referenced structure-organism pairs links in the original data, the cleaned structures, cleaned organisms, and cleaned references were re-aligned with the initial entries.
+In order to fetch back the referenced structure-organism pairs links in the original data, the processed structures, processed organisms, and processed references were re-aligned with the initial entries.
 This resulted in 6.2M+ referenced structure-organism pairs.
 Those pairs were not unique, with redundancies among electronic NP resources and different original categories leading to the same final pair (for example, entry reporting InChI=1/C21H20O12/c22-6-13-15(27)17(29)18(30)21(32-13)33-20-16(28)14-11(26)4-8(23)5-12(14)31-19(20)7-1-2-9(24)10(25)3-7/h1-5,13,15,17-18,21-27,29-30H,6H2/t13-,15+,17+,18-,21+/m1/s1 in *Crataegus oxyacantha* or InChI=1S/C21H20O12/c22-6-13-15(27)17(29)18(30)21(32-13)33-20-16(28)14-11(26)4-8(23)5-12(14)31-19(20)7-1-2-9(24)10(25)3-7/h1-5,13,15,17-18,21-27,29-30H,6H2/t13-,15+,17+,18-,21+/m1/s1 in *Crataegus stevenii* both led to OVSQVDMCBVZWGM-DTGCRPNFSA-N in *Crataegus monogyna*).
 After deduplication, 2M+ unique structure-organism pairs were obtained.